vijaymm111097/vijaypython/day1.md

  # INTERVIEW QUESTIONS
-# Introduce yourself
+# 1.Introduce yourself
 My self vijay i am from gulbarga.
 I have completed my BE graduation in PDA college of engineering by 2022.
 I have done one academic project based on arduino ie **RIVER WATER SURFACE GARBAGE CLEANING ROVER**  with a motive of reducing the extent of death rate of aquatic animals and water pollution. with team support our project has been **selected by the VTU** this is our greatest achievement in our academics apart from that i participated in social responsibilities such as **blood donation camp and grow green**

-# Tell me about python?
+# 2.Tell me about python?
 - Python is a high-level, interpreted programming language known for its simplicity and readability.
 It was created by Guido van Rossum and was first released in 1991.
 - python has so many featutres and characterstics
 - it is easy to read and write